SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: The Wisenet N1 indoor camera is cheaper than the Nest Cam, which is leading some in the industry to call it the poor man’s Nest Cam.
 But we’re professionals, so we prefer the term “budget Nest Cam alternative.”

 When a friend or family member comes to visit, you can assign them as an “interested face.”
 You can also assign a name to the face, which the device will remember and notify you of the next time they visit.
 If the camera doesn’t recognize a person, you’ll be notified of an “unidentified visitor.”
-Note that this takes some getting used to, but we think it’s an excellent Wisenet feature.

-Did You Know: The Samsung Wisenet facial recognition feature is especially useful in the D1 Doorbell Camera, but we think it’s overkill to equip your entire home with facial recognition cameras.
+Did You Know?
+The Samsung Wisenet facial recognition feature is especially useful in the D1 Doorbell Camera, but we think it’s overkill to equip your entire home with facial recognition cameras.

 We’ve dealt with plenty of customer service departments over the years, so we tend to know what’s hot and what’s not.
 Thankfully, Samsung Wisenet makes the grade in this category.